MDiv, Senior Safety Consultant

 With his resounding voice and stature as a former letterman on his university football team, William “Jack” Jackson has a commanding presence at the front of a room.
 He is a gifted and motivational presenter, often the top-rated speaker in group sessions.

-Jack’s career has included working in production, operations and safety at Johnson Controls for 19 years, followed by seeing Avanzar Interior Technologies through the safety phase of new construction.
+Jack’s career has included working in production, operations and safety at Johnson Controls for 19 years, followed by seeing Avanzar Interior Technologies, on the Toyota of Texas campus, through the safety phase of new construction.
 In addition to developing a safety program, he also developed a conditioning program to prepare team members to become industrial athletes.Coach Jack worked with two semi-professional football teams for 6 years and was named NAFL defensive coordinator of the year.
 Jack used his experience to develop a safety concept that teaches participants of his courses that “safety is always first.”

 Current Speaking Topics

 Safety Trainer’s Bootcamp

 Intense.
 Primal.
 Effective.
 These are all words that have been used to describe traditional bootcamp.
 And with good reason—bootcamp is designed to reprogram a person’s bad habits.
 This customizable safety trainer’s bootcamp will prepare participants for combat against ineffective safety training.
 Since the topic of safety is typically dry or boring, many safety professionals and trainers struggle to keep their sessions fresh, engaging and memorable.
 Participants will be whipped into shape, taking away actionable tips to sharpen their craft and become more powerful and authentic trainers.

 Have you ever noticed how being on the bad side of town heightens your awareness level?
 Whether you’ve had a bad experience, or by reputation alone, there’s an overwhelming urge for self-preservation.